“My Good Day Face” is a Mental series about the feel-good beauty products people use to boost their moods.

 During the early days of the pandemic, stuck at home and restless, Hannah Baxter would hit her Brooklyn, NY, rooftop for happy hour with her then-partner.
 “I used to work at a brewery in college and love discovering new beers, so [I came up with the idea of] #anxietybeer as a hashtag and a concept of treating yourself to a cheeky beer when times were tough,” she says.

 Baxter, who has anxiety, started therapy in late 2020, and soon after the hashtag took off, as friends tagged her in their own #anxietybeer Instagram posts.
-Looking for a personal writing outlet to complement her job as deputy beauty editor at The Zoe Report, “it clicked that maybe I could talk about mental health in the context of work and life and love.
+Looking for a personal writing outlet to complement her then-job as deputy beauty editor at The Zoe Report, “it clicked that maybe I could talk about mental health in the context of work and life and love.
 The [Anxiety Beer] name found new life as a newsletter.”

 In January of this year, Baxter began publishing Anxiety Beer every other Tuesday, “and the response has been incredibly gratifying,” she says.
 “People send messages saying how much they related to that week’s topic.”